Swap to Agriculture or Environment or go back to all job sectors

 You'll usually need:

-Volunteering and seasonal work at a local stables or riding centre can be a good way to get started.
+Volunteering and seasonal work at a local stables or riding centre can be a good way to get work experience.
+This could be useful when you apply for paid jobs.

-You can complete training and pass exams with the British Horse Society (BHS) or Association of British Riding Schools (ABRS).
+You can complete training and pass exams with The British Horse Society (BHS) or The Association of British Riding Schools, Livery Yards and Equestrian Centres (ABRS+).

-You'll need to be a member of the BHS to follow their Coaching Pathway.
-You can train for the Stage 3 Coach award to qualify as a riding instructor.
+You'll need to be a member of The BHS to follow their Coaching Pathway.
+You can train for the Stage 3 and Stage 4 Coach award to qualify as a riding instructor.

-You do not need to be a member of the ABRS to take their exams.
+The ABRS+ training route leads to an Equestrian Coaching Certificate.
+You do not need to be a member of the ABRS+ to take their exams.

 You can also complete other specialist instructor awards through organisations like the Pony Club.